ShitCodeTech/WebMindStaffBot/README.md

 # WebMindStaffBot
-small bot for staff by WebMindStudio.
+small bot for staff by WebMindStudio